Symptoms of Domestic Abuse and Depression Are the Same

 - loss of interest in activities or hobbies once pleasurable, including sex (D) are usually present in abuse victims because the controller limits their pleasurable activities, and sex with an abusive person is not "fun".

-- overeating or appetite loss (D) along with substance abuse can become coping mechanisms used by victims.
+- overeating or appetite loss (D) along with substance abuse or addictions of any kind can become coping mechanisms used by victims.

-- persistent aches or pains, headaches, cramps, or digestive problems that do not ease with treatment (D) are also side-effects of stress caused by abusive relationships.
+- persistent aches or pains, headaches, cramps, or digestive problems that do not ease with treatment (D) are physical symptoms of anxiety and stress stress caused by abusive relationships.

 - persistent sad, anxious, or "empty" feelings (D) are hallmark signs that a victim feels "with no reason" since the abusive partner denies those feelings should exist in the victim because they "have it so good."

 - thoughts of suicide, suicide attempts (D) also plague many victims of domestic abuse who are ever-increasingly hopeless as to find a solution to their relationship problems and may hear their abuser say "We'd be better off without you.
 You're a terrible mother!" or similar statements.

 I believe the abuse I suffered at home triggered my depression.
 The domestic abuse would have happened because of who I married.
 But maybe the depression didn't have to happen.
 I probably would have been diagnosed earlier if I didn't go along with my husband's idea that the only thing wrong with me was that I was a spoiled brat.

 Treating Depression and Domestic Abuse

 To treat depression, I've opted for anti-depressants and therapy when I could get it.
 I didn't make therapy a priority; I wish I had.
 I've visited a few therapists at different times, and I've been on and off anti-depressants for many years.
 I thought that I shouldn't need the medication to be normal, but every time I stopped the meds, I fell into depression.
 I felt that having this mood disorder was something to hide - a shameful secret that I could overcome if I were stronger, smarter, or a better person (feelings reinforced my my ex-husband who scornfully called my medications "happy pills").